Words in a foreign language

 Where a title includes ‘The’ or ‘A’, those words should also be capitalised.

-- In an interview with The Telegraph, Professor Maggie Dallman talked about the need to inspire the next generation of scientists.
+- In an interview with The Daily Telegraph, Professor Maggie Dallman talked about the need to inspire the next generation of scientists.

 - As part of the 2015 Imperial ArtsFest, the Imperial College Symphony Orchestra performed Rachmaninov’s Isle of the Dead.